Hurricane Harvey Facts, Damage and Costs

 Three Ways Global Warming Made Harvey Worse

 Climatologists agree that global warming contributed to Harvey’s impact.
 Studies found the amount of rainfall was 38 percent higher because of global warming.
-There are three reasons for that.
-First, the Gulf region air temperatures were 2-3 degrees Fahrenheit hotter than in the past.
-That allowed the air to hold more moisture.
+There are three reasons for this phenomenon.
+First, the Gulf region air temperatures were two to three degrees Fahrenheit hotter than in the past, which allowed the air to hold more moisture.

-Rising sea levels made flooding more likely near Gulf Coast cities.
-The sea levels around Houston were six inches higher than 20 years ago.
-Warmer temperatures melted the ice caps in Antarctica.
-They have been shrinking at 1.6 meters per year, compared to 3.8 centimeters annually before 1992.
+Second, rising sea levels made flooding more likely near Gulf Coast cities.
+The sea levels around Houston were six inches higher than 20 years ago, partially due to warmer temperatures melting the ice caps in Antarctica.

 Third, global warming stalled weather patterns in the region.
 That allowed Harvey to hover over Houston instead of moving back out into the ocean.
 The convergence of all three effects allowed Harvey to drop feet of rain instead of inches.

 How Harvey's Damage Compares to Other Natural Disasters

 Harvey's extensive damage was unusual.
 The most damaging hurricanes hit the densely populated East Coast.
 However, Harvey remained over a major metropolitan area for a longer period of time than most hurricanes.

 A few weeks after Harvey, Hurricane Irma began heading toward Miami, Florida.
 It was a Category 5 storm, the largest Atlantic storm ever.
-Its 185 mph winds lasted for 37 hours, a new record.
-It was fed by 86-degree waters.
+Its 185 mph winds lasted for 37 hours, a new record fed by 86-degree waters.
 If Irma had hit Miami, the damage could have reached $300 billion, according to insurance firm, Swiss Re.